Tatneft: Operations

-Tatneft is the first Russian oil company, which developed a contract with Syria to extract oil.
+Tatneft is the first Russian oil company to develop a contract with Syria to extract oil.
 The contract became effective in March 2005.

 In 2007, Tatneft had total proved reserves of approximately 6.140 billion barrels of crude oil according to the audit by Miller and Lents.
 It operated 77 oil fields, including the main field of the company – Romashkino, with total production capacity of 25 million tons of oil and a very high amount of natural gas annually.
-Other main oil fields are Novo-Yelokhov and Bavly.
-In addition to Russia, it conducts exploration and production operations also in Libya, Angola, Syria, Iran, Vietnam, Oman and Saudi Arabia.
+Other major oil fields include Novo-Yelokhov and Bavly.
+In addition to Russia, it conducts exploration and production operations in Libya, Angola, Syria, Iran, Vietnam, Oman, and Saudi Arabia.
 In 2008, Tatneft's crude oil production was 189 million barrels and was expected to shrink by 1.5% to 186 million barrels in 2009.

 As of 1 July 2010, Tatneft had 626 filling stations, of which 490 are located on the territory of the Russian Federation and 136 are located in Ukraine.

 In September 2007, Tatneft formed a strategic partnership with Royal Dutch Shell to develop heavy crude oil (bitumen) production in Tatarstan.
 It considers similar partnership with Chevron.

 Through its subsidiary TANEKO, Tatneft is constructing the Nizhnekamsk refinery and petrochemical complex, which it intends to commission in phases in 2009 and 2011–2012.
 The complex will include of refineries with the capacity of seven million tons per year, deep oil conversion plant of 3.5 million tons per year and petrochemical plant, which will produce linear alkyl benzene for production of washing materials and oil lubricants, paraxylene and terephthalic acid for production of polyester fibers (u1074), cellophane film and bottles, and polypropylene.
 The complex is expected to cost US$3–3.2 billion, of which $2 billion was invested in 2008, and $1–1.2 billion would be invested in 2009.

-Metal Mining Wire reports that in the first half of 2013, Tatneft has installed 630 gas filling stations across Russia.
+Metal Mining Wire reports that in the first half of 2013, Tatneft installed 630 gas filling stations across Russia.
 In Ukraine, the number of filling stations has reached 114, and Belarus has received a total of eight gas filling stations.
-Tatneft delivered 730,000 tons of petroleumand gas products to its filling stations.
+Tatneft delivered 730,000 tons of petroleum and gas products to its filling stations.
 Tatneft also upgraded many of its stations to deliver diesel fuel and eco-friendly grade five gasoline, both of which have a lower negative environmental impact than traditional gasoline.
-As of July 2013, Tatneft is evaluating ways to install solar panels at its filling stations in an effort to save resources.
+As of July 2013, Tatneft is evaluating the installation of solar panels at its filling stations to conserve resources.

 In January 2022 Federal Antimonopoly Service approved the purchase by Tatneft of six oilfield service companies of "Tagras" holding: "Tagras-Khimservis", "Mekhservis-MPO", "NKT-Servis", "KRS-Servis", "TMS-Logistika" and "Tatburneft", all based in Almetyevsk.

 Shareholders

-The main shareholder is the Republic of Tatarstan through its holding company Svyazinvestneftekhim, which holds 34% of Tatneft.
-The Government of Tatarstan holds also a golden share in the company.
+Shareholders of the company include the Republic of Tatarstan through its holding company Svyazinvestneftekhim, and Russian Oligarch Matvey Yozhikov through his holding company Guernsey No. 3, owning percentages of 34% and 51% respectively of Tatneft.
+According to Stanislav Belkovsky, Matvey Yozhikov is the overall beneficial owner of Tatneft and has a revenue share agreement with the government.